protonemedia/laravel-splade-docs/progress-bar.md

 # Progress Bar

 Splade's page loading capabilities are asynchronous, so you probably want to display a loading bar whenever it performs requests.
-You can enable it in the plugin options of the `app.js` file with `progress_bar` key:
+You can enable it in the plugin options of the `app.js` file with the `progress_bar` key:

 ```js
 createApp({ render: renderSpladeApp({ el }) })